Annalilla/COVID/README.md

 2)	Script: data_collection/Update_data.R
 3)	Run the whole script except the last two rows.
 4)	If you want to save the data local, run the functions save_data() at the end of the code.
 5)	If you want to save the data to Google Sheets, run the functions save_data_online at the end of the code.
 In this case you need to have an authentication file in a directory called “.secrets” within the working directory.
+The authentication file is uploaded to Canvas.

 ### 2.3.4.
 Data revision (no longer available)
 1)	Prerequisites:
 >> - helpers/Prepare_run.R
->> - Authentication file in a directory called “.secrets” within the working directory is available
+>> - Authentication file in a directory called “.secrets” within the working directory is available.
 2)	Script: data_collection/Revise_data.R
 3)	Run the part of the script that is not commented out.
 The number of differences, first and last differences per variables, new variables and variables no more available will be listed in the output.
 In the function show_all_differences_in_one_var() you can set a variable name to get all differences for.
 4)	In the commented out section you can update variables with all new or with selected records and add new variables.
 5)	If you want to save the updated data local, run the functions save_data() at the end of the code.
 6)	If you want to save the updated data to Google Sheets, run the functions save_data_online at the end of the code.
 In this case you need to have an authentication file in a directory called “.secrets” within the working directory.
+The authentication file is uploaded to Canvas.

 ## 2.4.
 Random Forest Modelling and Hierarchical Clustering